LibertyUniversitySER/slither-rs/README.md

 # slither-rs
-Rust implementation of the snake game
+Rust implementation of the snake game, sourced directly from https://github.com/jrhenderson1988/snake-rs.